kolotaev/vakt/README.md

 In such a case you can use `EnfoldCache` that wraps your main storage (e.g. MongoStorage) into another one (it's meant to be some in-memory Storage).
-It returns you a Storage that behind the scene routes all the read-calls (get, get_all, find_for_inquiry, ...) to a in-memory one and all modify-calls (add, update, delete) to your main Storage.
-In-memory Storage is kept up-to date with the main Storage.
+It returns you a Storage that behind the scene routes all the read-calls (get, get_all, find_for_inquiry, ...) to an in-memory one and all modify-calls (add, update, delete) to your main Storage ( don't worry, in-memory Storage is kept up-to date with the main Storage).
 In case a requested policy is not found in in-memory Storage it's considered a cache miss and a request is routed to a main Storage.

 Also, in order to keep Storages in sync,